arielgee/Sage-Like/.misc/tasks.md

 ---

 ## Next
+* showInfoBar() the dirStyle parameter is not page direction!
+* debouncer on notifyAppliedFilter. may be called too match
 * fixing feedPreview/sidebar encoding for windows-1255.
 And there is: feedData.xmlEncoding.
     > Can this help? https://stackoverflow.com/questions/18879860/change-javascript-string-encoding
     > what about this? <meta http-equiv="Content-Type" content="text/html; charset=windows-1255">